zibz0017/QuartzVault/content/Notes.md

 - Rabin was challenged within his own party by Peres, but Rabin slightly beat him out.[^632]
 - There was much dislike between the two for many years, until they would eventually make up.[^632]
 - There was still strong sentiment against the Labor Party because of the failings of the Yom Kippur War, as well as some financial scandals by Labor members of the government.
 In addition, the NRP joined the right.
 They felt that the left didn't care about religion enough.[^632]
-- Hashem gave משה תורה Shebiksav, תורה Shebaal Peh, Neviim, Kesuvim,[^633] Targum,[^634]  and Kri Uksiv[^635] and everything was passed through the generations.
+- Hashem gave משה תורה Shebiksav, תורה Shebaal Peh, Neviim, Kesuvim,[^633] תרגום,[^634]  and Kri Uksiv[^635] and everything was passed through the generations.
 - Neviim and Kesuvim were not allowed to be written down until the time came.
 The neviim of those times wrote them down with ruach hakodesh.[^636] {<span style="color:rgb(255, 0, 0)">Was this not passed down to the masses?
 How did כלל ישראל ever do chataim if they already knew the neviim?
 Also, why did they need to be written with ruach hakodesh?
 Why couldn't they just have been written as they had been passed down?</span>}
-- Targum was forgotten and then rediscovered.[^634]
+- תרגום was forgotten and then rediscovered.[^634]
 - In February 1977, Rabin and Sadat were both keen on making peace.[^637]
 - In March, Rabin met with newly-elected President Jimmy Carter.
 Rabin was fine giving back nearly all of the Sinai for peace with Egypt.
 He just wanted a drop of Israeli control near the Straights of Tiran.
 (He was fine giving back Sharm El-Sheik.)
 He was not okay giving up the Golan Heights.
 He was okay with significant withdrawals from the West Bank, but not back to pre-1967 borders.
 He was also not okay with a purely Palestinian state (he was okay if they would be under Jordan.)[^637]
 - Carter wanted a near complete withdrawal from the Wests Bank and he wanted the Palestinians to have their own state.[^637]